citp/privacy-policy-historical/n/ne/ner/nerdgraph.com.md

-> *The following text is extracted and transformed from the nerdgraph.com privacy policy that was archived on 2014-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140617175201id_/http%3A//www.nerdgraph.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nerdgraph.com privacy policy that was archived on 2014-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120084631id_/http%3A//www.nerdgraph.com/privacy) for the most accurate reproduction.*

-# Privacy Policy | NerdGraph Infographics
+# Privacy Policy - Nerdgraph Infographics

 **What information do we collect?**